 - Motive unknown (11%)

-Increased ransomware attacks make them the number one cyber threat now – it was involved in more than 60% of cyber security incidents.
+Increased ransomware attacks make them one of the most frequent cyber threat now.
 Statistics provided by Kaspersky showcases that ransomware attacks businesses every 40 seconds.
-Also, the number of their modifications grows at the speed of light – it increased elevenfold within two quarters of 2016, reaching 32,091.
+Also, the number of their modifications grows at the speed of light — it increased elevenfold within two quarters of 2016, reaching 32,091.

 There are two types of ransomware that behave differently, as follows: